patztablook22/mp3-tree-metadata/README.md

 ## Summary

-A tool that helps me index pirated music files.
+A tool that helps me index pirated music.

 ## Dependencies